dfelinto/blender-manual/manual/editors/video_sequencer/sequencer/display.rst

 Overlays are information that is displayed on top of the strip region.
 There is a toggle to display or hide all overlays for the strip region.

-.. _bpy.types.SpaceSequenceEditor.show_strip_name:
+.. _bpy.types.SequencerTimelineOverlay.show_strip_name:

 Name
    Shows the :ref:`Name <bpy.types.Sequence.name>` on the strip.

-.. _bpy.types.SpaceSequenceEditor.show_strip_source:
+.. _bpy.types.SequencerTimelineOverlay.show_strip_source:

 Source
    Shows the path to the strip file on the strip.

-.. _bpy.types.SpaceSequenceEditor.show_strip_duration:
+.. _bpy.types.SequencerTimelineOverlay.show_strip_duration:

 Duration
    Shows the length of the strip in frames on the strip.

-.. _bpy.types.SpaceSequenceEditor.show_strip_offset:
+.. _bpy.types.SpaceSequeSequencerTimelineOverlaynceEditor.show_strip_offset:

 Offsets
    Shows overflow bars of "extra" content from either cutting or sliding strips.

-.. _bpy.types.SpaceSequenceEditor.show_fcurves:
+.. _bpy.types.SequencerTimelineOverlay.show_fcurves:

 F-Curves
    Show animation curves for opacity and volume values as darkened sections of the strip.

-.. _bpy.types.SpaceSequenceEditor.waveform_display_type:
+.. _bpy.types.SequencerTimelineOverlay.waveform_display_type:

 Waveform Display
    Global options for waveform display on sound strips.